jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 ### Callback *with* Arguments

-As discussed in this section, executing callbacks with arguments can be tricky.
+Executing callbacks with arguments can be tricky.

 #### Wrong
 This code example will ***not*** work: